Russia’s Navalny accuses Putin of being behind poisoning

 “I don’t have any other versions of how the crime was committed,” he said in a brief excerpt of the interview conducted in Berlin on Wednesday and to be released in full online later Thursday.

+Earlier Thursday, Vyacheslav Volodin, speaker of the State Duma, Russia’s lower parliament house, called Navalny “shameless” and “dishonorable” and accused the politician of working with “security services of Western countries.”

+“Putin saved his life,” Volodin said in a statement released by the Duma.
+“Everyone, from pilots and doctors to the president, were genuinely saving him.
+Only a dishonorable person can make statements like this.”

-Navalny spent those two days in a coma in a hospital in the Siberian city of Omsk, where Russian doctors said they found no trace of any poisoning, before being transported to Berlin for treatment.
+Navalny spent two days in a coma in a hospital in the Siberian city of Omsk, where Russian doctors said they found no trace of any poisoning, before being transported to Berlin for treatment.
 German chemical weapons experts determined that he was poisoned with the Soviet-era nerve agent Novichok — findings corroborated by labs in France and Sweden.

 The nerve agent used in the attack was the same class of poison that Britain said was used on former Russian spy Sergei Skripal and his daughter in Salisbury, England, in 2018.

 German Chancellor Angela Merkel called the poisoning an attempted murder and she and other world leaders have demanded that Russia fully investigate the case.

 Russia has bristled at the demands for an investigation, saying that Germany needs to share medical data in the case or compare notes with Russian doctors.
 Germany has noted that Russian doctors have their own samples from Navalny since he was in their care for 48 hours.

-Germany has also enlisted the Hague-based Organization for the Prohibition of Chemical Weapons for technical assistance.
-The agency has collected independent samples from Navalny for testing, but results haven’t yet been announced.
+The Hague-based Organization for the Prohibition of Chemical Weapons has collected independent samples from Navalny for testing, but results haven’t yet been announced.

-German doctors have said Navalny could make a full recovery, though haven’t ruled out the possibility of long-term damage from the nerve agent.
+German doctors have said the 44-year-old Navalny could make a full recovery, though haven’t ruled out the possibility of long-term damage from the nerve agent.

-Spiegel said Navalny was joking and alert in the interview with them, though his hands shook so much it was difficult for him to drink from a bottle of water.
-He also reiterated what his team has previously said — that he planned on returning to Russia when he was able.
+Spiegel said Navalny was joking and alert in the interview, although his hands shook so much it was difficult for him to drink from a bottle of water.
+He also reiterated what his team has previously said — that he planned on returning to Russia when he was able to do so.

 “My job now is to remain the guy who isn’t scared,” he was quoted as saying.
 “And I’m not scared.”